-|Claims are usually decided within 30 days after it is filed.||Lawsuits can take months or years to resolve.|
+|Your claim is usually decided within 30 days after it is filed.||Lawsuits can take months or years to resolve.|

-|The employee is compensated even if the injury was his or her fault.||The employee needs to prove that the employer was at fault in order to recover damages.|
+|You are compensated even if the injury was your fault.||You need to prove that the employer was at fault in order to recover damages.|

 |Claims do not cost anything to file.||Civil lawsuits are often expensive.|